Assurance Wireless Lifeline Free Smartphone Plan

 Assurance Wireless, which is backed by Virgin Mobile and supported by the Lifeline Assistance program, offers free cell service to qualified applicants.
-This service helps low-income households enjoy the benefits of being able to talk/text and access the internet on a free smartphone.
+This service helps low-income households enjoy the benefits of being able to talk/text and access the Internet on a free Smartphone.
+Currently (June, 2019), the Assurance Wireless Lifeline plan is available in the following states:

 What Assurance Wireless Offers